 In terms of capacity, Eva-Dry covers about 150 square feet and collects a maximum of 16 ounces of moisture, whereas Tenergy Sorbi can cover 200 square feet and collect up to 25 ounces of moisture.
 When it comes to performance, we think the Tenergy’s ability to both purify and dehumidify the area is unbeatable, although the Eva-Dry also does a good job of dehumidifying the area and does so at a whisper, which is considerably quieter when compared to Tenergy.

 The Eva-Dry is about $30 cheaper than the Tenergy, but based on looks, the Tenergy design is more modern.
 While Eva-Dry’s compact size makes it easy to hide, its design is disappointing and looks like something you might find in your grandparent’s closet.
 So, we would choose the Tenergy based on its ability to cover a larger area, accumulate more moisture, and attractive design.

 Get it if you need a quick-fix on a budget.

 If you are looking for a quick-fix for a moderately damp room, then the Eva-Dry Petite Dehumidifier could be a good remedy.
-A large basement with water damage will require something larger with continuous drainage.
 The Eva-Dry falls short when compared to other products on the market that are sleeker and have a few more bells and whistles.

 - Product Name Edv-1100 Electric Petite Dehumidifier